 Neurodiverse Couples

-In some relationships, one partner may have an ADHD profile while the other has an Autism profile.
+In some relationships, one partner may have an ADHD profile while the other has an autism profile.
 In others, one partner may be neurotypical while the other is autistic.
 There are many variations of neurodiverse couples, and each brings its own unique dynamics.
 Regardless of the combination, these couples can experience challenges that might be less common in relationships where both partners are neurotypical.

-Common Challenges
+Common Challenges in Neurodiverse Relationships

 Need Support?